loopdreams/flights/README.md

 Luckily, babashka is very easy to install with one line.
 [Details can be found here](https://github.com/babashka/babashka?tab=readme-ov-file#quickstart)

-To run the program, first clone this repo:
+Once babashka is installed, to run the program first clone this repo:

 ``` sh